-Related Work
+7 Related Work

-Past work on DRAM refresh focuses on hardware principles, such as refresh methods (mostly in patents), power enhancements, fault tolerance support or discharge monitoring [4, 5, 17, 7, 3, 6, 22.
-One exception is the work by Moshnyaga et al. that utilizes operating system facilities to trade off DRAM vs. flash storage to mitigate current differences in access latencies, bandwidth and power consumption [13].
+Past work on DRAM refresh focuses on hardware principles, such as refresh methods (mostly in patents), power enhancements, fault tolerance support or discharge monitoring [4-8, 18, 25].
+One exception is the work by Moshnyaga et al. that utilizes operating system facilities to trade off DRAM vs. flash storage to mitigate current differences in access latencies, bandwidth and power consumption [14].
 In contrast to our work, theirs does not address refresh side-effects on predictability.
-Our work is rather in the spirit of prior work on increasing the predictability of hardware peripherals for real-time software, such as bus-level I/O transaction control [18].
-Another related work called RAPID [23] proposes retention-aware placement in DRAM, a novel software approach that can exploit off-theshelf DRAMs to reduce refresh power to vanishingly small levels approaching non-volatile memory.
-However, this method is not designed to address the predictability problem of realtime systems.
-Predator [1] is a predictable SDRAM memory controller using a hardwarebased approach to achieve a guaranteed lower bound on efficiency and an upper bound on the latency in the presence of SDRAM refreshes and multiple users sharing the same SDRAM.
+Our work is rather in the spirit of prior work on increasing the predictability of hardware peripherals for real-time software, such as bus-level I/O transaction control [19].
+Another related work called RAPID [26] proposes retention-aware placement in DRAM, a novel software method that can exploit off-the-shelf DRAMs to reduce refresh power to vanishingly small levels approaching non-volatile memory.
+However, this method is not designed to address the predictability problem of real-time systems.
+Predator [1] is a predictable SDRAM memory controller using a hardware-based approach to achieve a guaranteed lower bound on efficiency and an upper bound on the latency in the presence of SDRAM refreshes and multiple users sharing the same SDRAM.
 In contrast, our approach is fully software based and succeeds in completely eliminating the unpredictability due to DRAM refreshes.
 Predator was motivated by a lack of predictability of a soft real-time application area in the multi-media domain, namely real-time processing for high-definition television during decoding but is applicable to hard real-time as well, just as are our methods.

-Conclusion
+8 Conclusion

-In this thesis, we examined the effect of DRAM refreshes on the predictability of real-time tasks.
-We proposed two novel methods to increase predictability of hard real-time systems in the presence of DRAM refreshes, namely (1) a software-assisted refresh and (2) a hybrid software-initiated hardware refresh.
+In this paper, we examined the effect of DRAM refreshes on the predictability of realtime tasks.
+We proposed two novel methods to increase predictability of hard realtime systems in the presence of DRAM refreshes, namely (1) a software-assisted refresh and (2) a hybrid software-initiated hardware refresh.
 Both methods were implemented and evaluated on two embedded platforms.
 Experimental results confirmed that both methods result in predictable DRAM accesses without additional refresh delays.
+We further formalize the integration of variable latency memory references into a data-flow framework suitable for static timing analysis to bound a task's memory latencies with regard to their WCET.
 We further discussed the cause of overheads for DRAM accesses with respect to our methods.
 In the future, additional optimizations could be applied to these methods.
 We are pursuing FPGA-based modifications to a DRAM controller to add native support for burst refreshes in hardware.
 The burst refresh time can be overlaid with non-memory based activities, such as in-core computation, I/O operations, or memory accesses from other on-chip memory devices.
-Overall, our new methods alleviate the unpredictability of DRAMs due to refreshes, which facilitates design of hard real-time systems with DRAMs in an unprecedented manner.
+Overall, our new methods alleviate the unpredictability of DRAMs due to refreshes, which facilitates the design of hard real-time systems with DRAMs in an unprecedented manner.